mishra-anubhav/Angular10/README.md

 * Angular loads as a collection of JavaScript modules.
 You can think of them as library modules.
 Each Angular library name begins with the @angular prefix.
 Install them with the node package manager npm and import parts of them with JavaScript import statements.

 * Angular libraries are NgModules, such as FormsModule, HttpClientModule, and RouterModule.
 Many third-party libraries are available as NgModules such as Material Design, Ionic, and AngularFire2

+* # Template Syntax
+    A template looks like regular HTML, except that it also contains Angular template syntax, which alters the HTML based on your app's logic and the state of app and DOM data.
+Your template can use data binding to coordinate the app and DOM data, pipes to transform data before it is displayed, and directives to apply app logic to what gets displayed.